Combining Optimisation and Simulation Using Logic-Based Benders Decomposition

+Benders Decomposition iterates between solving the master problem and evaluating solutions.
+When the $\theta_\omega$ variables correctly estimate the subproblem values at an optimal master solution, we can stop.
+Otherwise we add optimality and feasibility cuts as necessary, and solve the new master problem.
+We continue in this way until the subproblem solutions agree with the master estimates.

+\cite{Erlendur2001} introduced \textit{Branch-and-Check}, which is a variant of LBBD that evaluates each incumbent solution to a single master problem; in other words, Benders cuts are embedded into a Branch-and-Cut framework.
+While Branch-and-Check has not been shown to universally outperform standard LBBD (see \cite{Beck2010}) it often enjoys a number of advantages.
+Since rebuilding a Branch-and-Bound tree from scratch in each iteration is often cumbersome and wasteful, in practice, we prefer to add Benders cuts as lazy constraints during a callback routine.
+On the other hand, standard LBBD may be preferable when the master problem is much easier to solve than the subproblems.
+In our implementations, we use Branch-and-Check.

+By definition, a Benders cut must be tight at the current solution, and valid at all others.
+In the worst-case scenario, we can use no-good cuts.
+Logic-based Benders decomposition gets its name from the important role of logical inference in deriving stronger cuts.
+The strength of an optimality cut is determined by how tight the inequality (\ref{eq:benders_qn}) is at other solutions, while the strength of a feasibility cut corresponds to how many other infeasible solutions it eliminates.
+The task of the practitioner is to \emph{infer} from the current subproblem solution, valid bounds on as many other solutions as possible.

-Now suppose the master problem \textit{is} a MIP which can be solved using branch-and-bound (B\&B).
-Rebuilding a B\&B tree from scratch in each iteration is often cumbersome and wasteful.
-In practice, we will add Benders cuts as lazy constraints during a callback routine.
-In this context, it is easy to see why stronger cuts yield a faster algorithm.
-Consider the B\&B tree of \textrm{MP}.
-A priori, the best known lower bound on each solution is trivial.
-Therefore, with no-good cuts, we must build the entire tree in order to prove an optimal solution.
-But, if our cuts impose non-trivial bounds at other solutions as well, then we already have tighter lower bounds in other nodes.
-Therefore, we might be able to fathom some nodes without explicitly enumerating all of their child nodes.
-The more solutions we can infer valid bounds for at a time, and the tighter those bounds are, the faster we can prune the B\&B tree, and prove optimality for \textrm{MP}.
+When MP is a MIP, it is easy to see why stronger cuts translate into a faster Branch-and-Check algorithm.
+Consider the Branch-and-Bound tree of the master problem.
+A priori, the best known lower bound for each solution is trivial.
+Therefore, with no-good cuts, we have to build the entire tree in order to prove an optimal solution.
+But if our cuts impose non trivial bounds at other solutions as well, then we already have useful lower bounds at other nodes.
+Therefore, we may be able to fathom some nodes without explicitly enumerating all of their child nodes.
+The more solutions we can infer valid bounds for at a time, and the tighter those bounds are, the faster we can prune the Branch-and-Bound tree and prove optimality for MP.
+Similar reasoning also applies to a standard LBBD algorithm.

-We begin by initializing \textrm{MP} in our favourite solver and introducing any additional valid inequalities.
-Then the the callback routine described in Algorithm \ref{alg:callback} should be applied at each incumbent integer solution.
-If $\theta_k$ are optimal for \textrm{MP} in its current form, and no lazy constraints are added during the callback, then each $\theta_k$ correctly estimates the $k\ts{th}$ performance measure for the incumbent solution, in which case we can stop.
-On the other hand, if at least one cut is added, then the incumbent solution will be cut off by the lazy constraints.
-Since we know the true objective value of the incumbent solution, we can pass it to the solver in a primal heuristic.
-In the next section we will derive optimality cuts that are valid for~(\ref{problem:general}).